Professional Training Option and Apprenticeship

 Review examples of training platforms and courses that may be of interest.
 Many other examples exist on Lynda.com (which Bennington students can access for free by signing up for a McCullough Library membership), EdX, Coursera, and other platforms.
 For help or questions about this FWT option, please book a virtual FWT advising appointment or email firstname.lastname@example.org.

 The following experiences cannot count as a professional certification towards the FWT requirement:

 - Credit-bearing courses at Bennington, or at other institutions that are transferred to Bennington for credit

 - Preparatory courses for graduate and professional school programs

 - Tutoring in a particular subject (such as language, writing, or other independent instruction)

 This is a way for you to obtain hands-on work experience in a specialized trade, craft, or artistic technique.
 Apprenticeships can be combined with coursework or under an experienced faculty member, and in some cases may lead to a specialized credential.
 Check out this national listing of paid apprenticeships, and filter your search by relevant industry, such as "arts."

 Students wishing to complete the Professional Training Option or an apprenticeship toward primary FWT hours must apply via the FWT Registration Form in Handshake (please refer to these detailed instructions).
-If approved, a student may only do a an apprenticeship or Professional Training Option for one FWT.
+For any questions on which option is the best for you, please email email@example.com.